hubov/gocryptobot/README.md

 You can adjust it according to your needs or completely change it in `Strategy.go`

 ### Indicators
-The bot uses the [Indicator](https://github.com/cinar/indicator) package with a wide selection of trading indicators ready to be used goCryptoBot's strategies.
+The bot uses the [Indicator](https://github.com/cinar/indicator) package with a wide selection of trading indicators ready to be used in goCryptoBot's strategies.
 You can also add your own in the function `Calculate()`

 ## Upgrading the bot
 ```
 git pull origin
 ```

+## Disclaimer
+This document and software **do not encourage** you to invest in or trade digital currencies.
+This is **not an investment advice**.
+Using this software may only take place **at your own risk**.
+The user of the software is aware that its use **may lead to the loss** of some or all of the funds involved.
+The author of the software takes **no responsibility for any losses** incurred as a result of the operation of the software.
+The author of the script cannot be held responsible for any misuse of the script.